Cojedes (state): Flora

-It is made up of relevant natural attractions such as deciduous and semi-deciduous forests.
+It is made up of the relevant natural attractions such as deciduous and semi-deciduous forests.
 There are clusiaceae, mimosaceae, myrtaceae and tiliaceae in the tree stratum.
 On the other hand, the palm occupies large extensions of the understory.

 Fauna

-Among the mammals that can be found in the territory of the state are the Araguato and Capuchin monkeys, the cunaguaro, the limpet and the tapir.
+Among the mammals that can be found in the territory of the state are the howler and capuchin monkeys, the cunaguaro, the jaguar and the tapir.
 Snakes such as boa, rattlesnake, and coral, among others, can be found.
-You can also find birds such as the maracana macaw (Ara severus), several species of parakeets and parrots, herons and more.
+You can also find birds such as the scarlet macaw (Ara macao), several species of parakeets and parrots, herons, pigeons, doves, and more.

 Hydrography

 The state of Cojedes has important water sources, such as the Pao dam, located in the Pao municipality, which has more than 1,500 hectares and supplies water to the states of Aragua and Carabobo.
 But important rivers also flow in this plain entity.